learn-co-curriculum/react-guided-project-alt/README.md

 **Tips:**

 * Test out your routes with [Postman](https://www.getpostman.com/) to see how they work and what they return.
 * Look at the source code!
+Check out `/app/controllers/api/v1/users_controller.rb`!
 There are many more routes that are not listed that may make your life easier.
 Use those development skills and hack the code!

 ## Provided Code